Color Cast of Brick or Stone

 Multi-Width Slate Black

-Bricks with a gray cast can be either a cool gray or a warm brownish gray.
-Match the temperature of your bricks to the temperature of your primary color and neutrals for the best gray brick exterior color schemes, “Five Great Gray Stone Exterior Color Schemes”
+Bricks with a gray cast can be either cool or warm brownish-gray.
+Match the temperature of your bricks to the temperature of your primary color and neutrals for the best gray brick exterior color schemes, “Five Great Gray Stone Exterior Color Schemes.”

 Brickwork with a Black or Brown Color Cast